richawo/minimal-llm-ui/README.md

 ---------------

 - Add edit message icon for user messages
+- Add image uploads for multi-modal models
 - Summarise conversations
 - Incorporate visualisations
-- Convert to desktop app so that it can be more powerful
+- Convert to a desktop app so that it can be more powerful
-- Command menu should allow for saving new prompt templates directly from there
 - Command menu should let you edit + delete existing prompts

 Troubleshooting